josmar-crwdstffng/angular/aio/content/guide/web-worker.md

 <div class="alert is-important">

-Some environments or platforms, such as `@angular/platform-server` used in [Server-side Rendering](guide/universal), don't support web workers.
+Some environments or platforms, such as `@angular/platform-server` used in [Server-side Rendering](guide/universal), do not support web workers.
 To ensure that your application will work in these environments, you must provide a fallback mechanism to perform the computations that the worker would otherwise perform.

 </div>